pytorch/pytorch/README.md

 ### A GPU-Ready Tensor Library

-If you use NumPy, then you have used Tensors (a.k.a. ndarray).
+If you use NumPy, than you have used Tensors (a.k.a. ndarray).

 ![Tensor illustration](./docs/source/_static/img/tensor_illustration.png)